 Bill Elder, Ph.D.

-Bill Elder, Ph.D., is professor and chair of the Behavioral and Social Sciences department at the Tilman J. Fertitta Family College of Medicine.
+Bill Elder, Ph.D., is professor and former chair of the Behavioral and Social Sciences department at the Tilman J. Fertitta Family College of Medicine.
+He is also a practicing licensed clinical psychologist at the UH Health Family Care Center.
 Elder trained in clinical psychology at UT Southwestern Medical Center and completed fellowship training in the Department of Psychiatry at Presbyterian Hospital of Dallas.
-He joined UH College of Medicine after 20 years of leadership at the University of Kentucky where he was a professor of Family and Community Medicine and director of Behavioral Health.
+He joined Fertitta Family College of Medicine after 20 years of leadership at the University of Kentucky where he was a professor of Family and Community Medicine and director of Behavioral Health.
 He is a highly experienced clinician, an educational innovator and a researcher.